 Spidey gets at least two Crowning Moments during the Secret Wars.
 One memorable moment is when he kicks Titania's ass after she foolishly challenges him thinking he'd be a pushover, putting that arrogant bitch in her place and actually making her mildly phobic of him for quite a while.
 (Titania: "Impossible!
 Nobody can move that fast!"
 Spider-Man: "Nobody else.")
 But by far the best moment is when he eavesdrops on the X-Men plotting to leave the main hero group and join up with Magneto, they catch him in the act, and Spidey SINGLE-HANDEDLY beats the tobacco juice out of every single one of them and escapes to warn the others.
 Nightcrawler's quote says it all:

 Nightcrawler: "His strength—!
 His speed—!
 Unbelievable!
 He is AWESOME!"

-There is a crossover issue in the late 80s involving a mutant who could possess other people, which leads to Spider-Man fighting the Fantastic Four to a stalemate until someone else could knock out the mutant.
+A Marvel Team-Up story involved a pre- New Mutants Karma, using her powers on Spidey.
+The story climaxed with Spider-Man fighting the Fantastic Four to a stalemate until someone else could knock out the mutant.
 That's four-on-one, where the one is your friendly neighborhood arachnid and the four are people who regularly fight Galactus.

 The very first issue of Spider-Man where he breaks into the Fantastic Four's base to join the team and, when they won't let him and try to attack him, he fights all four of them until he decides its pointless and escapes.
 This was before he'd ever dealt with super villains and he still managed to impress the Thing with his strength and leave the Fantastic Four worrying about how powerful he would someday become.
 Spidey has a long history of fighting the Fantastic Four.